esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 - **WINDOW_IFR**
   - _SW access_: r0
   - _Description_: interrupt flag register for window interrupts.
 It is set to '1' when the window interrupts are enabled and the window is done.
 It is cleared when it's read by the CPU in the IRQ handler.
-This feature enables the handler to identify which channel raised the interrupt, more on this mechanism in the functional description paragraph.

 ## Functional description

 ### Dictionary

-The implementation of this software layer introduced some concepts that need to be understood in order to make proper use of the DMA's functionalities.
+The implementation of the software layer introduced some concepts that need to be understood in order to make proper use of the DMA's functionalities.